 Who are we?

-The Idenitity Lab is led by Jed Brubaker, an Assistant Professor of Information Science in CU Boulder's college of Media, Communication, and Information.
+The Identity Lab is led by Jed Brubaker, an Associate Professor of Information Science in CU Boulder's college of Media, Communication, and Information.
 The lab focuses on studying and designing how identity is designed, represented and experienced in technology.

 Jed R. Brubaker

 I'm an Associate Professor in the Department of Information Science at CU Boulder.
 I joined the faculty at CU after finishing a Ph.D. in the department of Informatics at UC Irvine.
 I love cat pics and gummy candies, and have never met a research method I didn't like.

 I am a Teaching Assistant Professor in the ATLAS Institute.
 I completed my Ph.D. in Information Science at CU Boulder in 2022.
 My research focuses on how identity in constructed through our relationships with others in the wake of romantic breakups.
 Outside of my work in those realms, I enjoy spending my time outside, where I ride bikes and skis whenever possible, for as long as possible.

 Morgan Klaus Scheuerman is a postdoctoral associate in Information Science.
 He recently completed his PhD at Boulder as a Microsoft Research Fellow, focusing on human identity in technological systems, particularly in computer vision.
 His award-winning work has been published in top social computing journals and conferences like Big Data + Society, CSCW, CHI, and FAccT.
 He has industry experience with Facebook, Google, Microsoft Research, and Twitch.
 Morgan has organized workshops at NeurIPS, CHI, and CSCW, and holds a BA in Communication and an MS in Human-Centered Computing from Goucher College and the University of Maryland Baltimore County, respectively.